bfmatei/stencil-boilerplate/README.md

 Please note that this boilerplate is built for web apps rather than public websites.
 This means that stuff like **prerendering** and **server side rendering** are not enabled and the styles are specifically built for [WebKit](https://webkit.org/)-based browsers.

 ## Known Issues
+* Due to an issue in [@stencil/redux](https://github.com/ionic-team/stencil-redux) package, there is a re-rendering happening when mapping the state to props.
 * Automated Testing is not working

 ## Credits